 More than twenty of my reviews have appeared in academic journals such as The New England Quarterly, Early American Literature, Utopian Studies, Communal Societies, and The American Historical Review.

 Also attesting to my belief in the importance of reviews, I served for five years as Book Review Editor for Legacy: A Journal of American Women Writers.

-Recently, I have been posting shorter book reviews on Goodreads.
-These reviews appear on my Facebook page and sometimes below as well.
+For some time now, I have been posting shorter book reviews on Goodreads.
+These reviews appear on my Facebook page and below as well.
 I would like to know what you think of these books, if you read them.
 Your comments motivate me to rethink and to learn more about others’ perspectives.

 Mark Sundeen’s The Unsettlers: In Search of the Good Life in Today’s America ranks among the most interesting new books I read in 2017.
 Here are some highlights from my review...
 More >

 Occasionally I read a not-recently-published book that moves me so that I wonder how I missed it when it first appeared.

 Divine Expectations is one such book.
 Since...
 More >

 In the spring of 1962, within a month of my birth and just before his death, Lobzang Jivaka finished composing his spiritual autobiography in India.
 Almost fifty years before and half-way round the world, he had been named at birth Maude Laura Dillon in the Ladbroke Grove neighborhood of Kensington,...
 More >